 Blue Cleric Titania - A tough healer from Rausten, she forges her own path to help as many people as she can.
 Weapon Mastery: Staff: D Level: 5 Equipment and Items: Heal, Mend, Tactician’s Stone, Fire Emblem

 Blue Shaman Aldo - A shaman researcher and advisor on things magic in service of Grado.
 Magically gifted and incurably serious.
 Weapon Mastery: Dark: E Level: 2 Equipment and Items: Flux, Vulnerary, Guiding Ring, Tactician’s Stone x4.

-Blue Manakete Kara - Mature and worldly Manakete with a strong wanderlust and an even stronger appetite.
+Green Manakete Kara - Mature and worldly Manakete with a strong wanderlust and an even stronger appetite.
 Weapon Mastery: Stone: D Level: 6 Equipment and Items: Dragonstone, Vulnerary (2 uses)

 Green Soldier in down-right corner.
 Viridia - Daughter of a Jehannan hero.
 Serious, righteous and dependable.
 Weapon Mastery: Lance: D Level: 3 Equipment and Items: Iron Lance